 Podcasts are a great way to listen to news when you want, where you want.
-Colorado Public Radio currently creates a podcast version of Colorado Matters, but you can also access other NPR-provided content by accessing their podcast directory.
+Colorado Public Radio currently creates a podcast version of Colorado Matters and the Colorado Art Report, but you can also access other NPR-provided content by accessing their podcast directory.
 Common questions about podcasting are below.

 Podcasting makes an audio file, typically in MP3 format, available online for downloading via an automatic "feed."
 You can then hear the podcast whenever you want from your computer or portable media player.
 If you have a computer and an Internet connection, you can download podcasts.
 In many ways, podcasting is to radio what TiVo is to television – except that podcasting is free!